PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 Welcome to the official submission repository for the **Plotsense Hackathon** hosted by **Havilah Academy**!

+## 🏆 Prize Pool Breakdown

+💰 **Total Prize Pool: £600**

+### 🏅 Track 1 — PlotSense ML (£200)
+Use PlotSenseAI as your primary tool for exploratory data analysis (EDA) in a machine learning project.

+### 🏅 Track 2 — PlotSense Dev (£400)
+Develop modules that add advanced analytical capabilities to PlotSenseAI's core functionality.

 ## 📋 Submission Process

 ### Step 1: Fill the Submission Form